Cannes: History

 The 19th century saw the modernization of Cannes, spearheaded by Marie de Lametz and her son, Prince Charles III, to follow the successes of nearby Nice and the successful gambling industry in Bad Homburg.
-After several failures in 1850s, the late 1860s saw an expansion of casino, villas, hotels, roads and railway (the distance from Paris to Cannes reduced to 23 hours).
+After several failures in the 1850s, the late 1860s saw an expansion of casino, villas, hotels, roads and railway; the travelling time from Paris to Cannes reduced to 23 hours.
 The Hôtel de Ville was completed in 1876.

 During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

 At the end of the 19th century, several more railways were completed, which prompted the arrival of streetcars.
 In Cannes, projects such as the Boulevard Carnot and the rue d'Antibes were carried out.
 After the closure of the Casino des Fleurs (hôtel Gallia), a luxury establishment was built for the rich winter clientele, the Casino Municipal next to the pier Albert-Edouard.
 This casino was demolished and replaced by the new Palace in 1979.

 In the 20th century, new luxury hotels such as the Carlton, Majestic, Martinez, and JW Marriott Cannes were built.
 The city was modernised with a sports centre, a post office, and schools.
 There were fewer British and German tourists after the First World War, but more Americans.
 Winter tourism gave way to summer tourism, and the summer casino at Palm Beach was constructed.

 In 1931, Karan Singh, the crown prince of Jammu and Kashmir, was born at the Martinez Hotel.

 The city council had the idea of starting an international film festival shortly after World War II.

 On 3 November 2011, it hosted the 2011 G20 summit.

 In 2021, Cannes was designated as the City of Film by the UNESCO Creative Cities Network.